 It is not unusual to see the slow uptake by petroleum companies as even today, there are resistant managers to artificial intelligence in the big oil and big data interfaces.
 We know that while oil and gas companies did not invent main frame computers, they nonetheless now use them for finding oil and gas.
 From an oil man’s review, these slow adoptions are not unusual, as the $1 billion refinery or power plant does not become obsolete like the $500 smartphone.

 Large renewable energy and biochemical consulting firms certainly have experts in biofuels and renewable fuels, and the more common areas like biomaterials, biomass and biomass power, feedstocks, and biotechnologies.
-In these larger consulting groups, one may also find very specialized expertise like catalytic valorization, carbon intensity, polymer recycling, FSMA compliance, cogeneration, combined heat & power, formulation chemistry, cannabinoids, solvents, sludge, solid state fermentation, soil amendment, solid recovered fuels, RFS2, carbon fiber, GMPE, Polymer Pyrolysis, Polypropylene, fuel additives, biopharmaceuticals, renewable technology, oilseed processing or water treatment.
+In these larger consulting groups, one may also find very specialized expertise like catalytic valorization, carbon intensity, polymer recycling, FSMA compliance, cogeneration, combined heat & power, formulation chemistry, cannabinoids, solvents, sludge, the solid-state fermentation, soil amendment, solid recovered fuels, RFS2, carbon fiber, GMPE, Polymer Pyrolysis, Polypropylene, fuel additives, biopharmaceuticals, renewable technology, oilseed processing or water treatment.
 Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 100 highly qualified experts serving in all these areas.
 Take a look at our experts and the services we provide.
 Most of our experts are also available to advise and serve as expert witnesses in bioeconomy litigation matters.
-For the larger projects, we specialize in putting together full service, interdisciplinary teams with one point of contact.
+We specialize in putting together full-service, interdisciplinary teams with one point of contact for larger projects.
 Call us at 1+ (501) 833-8511 or email us for more information.